-Our roadway includes superelevation, so reference the super shapes DGN file ROSR95SEShapes.dgn using the Coincident World setting.
+Our roadway includes superelevation, so reference the super shapes DGN file ROSR95SEShapes.dgn.
 In the Draw Pattern dialog, set the placement option to Superelevation Transitions and hit Draw Pattern Lines.
 This generates pattern lines at all critical superelevation locations.

 3) Our roadway includes width transitions and a location where the typical section changes so click on Superelevation Transitions and change to Once.